sheehui/tp/docs/DeveloperGuide.md

 **UC04: Editing the details of a contact**

 **MSS**
-1. User types the command to edit a contact in the appropriate format.
+1. User requests to edit a contact using the right syntax.
 2. DonnaFin announces that the contact has been successfully updated and displays the new details.

 **Extensions**
 * 1a.
-The user types the command using the wrong format.
+The user types the command using the wrong syntax.
     * 1a1.
 DonnaFin shows an error message.\
       Use Case resumes at step 1.
 * 1b.
 The given index is invalid.
     * 1b1.
 DonnaFin shows an error message.\
       Use Case resumes at step 1.

+**UC05: Getting help**

+**MSS**
+1. User requests for help to get assistance on commands.
+2. DonnaFin displays a window with the user guide for the DonnaFin application.

+**UC06: List**

+**MSS**
+1. User requests for the list of all the registered contacts.
+2. DonnaFin displays all the contacts that has been registered within DonnaFin.

 ### Non-Functional Requirements